Storyyeller/cubiml-demo/README.md

 ## A quick tour of cubiml

+Cubiml syntax is mostly a subset of Ocaml syntax.
+If you're not familiar with Ocaml syntax, checkout the guide below.

 #### Conditionals

 In cubiml `if` is an expression, not a statement.
 The general form is `if <expr> then <expr> else <expr>` where the `<expr>`s are sub-expressions.
 The first expression is evaluated, and depending on whether it is true or false, one of the other two subexpressions is evaluated, and the result of the `if` expression is that expression's value.
 For example, evaluating `if false then "Hello" else "World"` would result in `"World"`.
 You can think of this as similar to the ternary operator (`a ? b : c`) present in some programming languages.